 Party Poker, once the largest poker site in the world and now the third-largest, is also a casino provider and a publicly traded company on the London Stock Exchange.

 Poker Stars is privately owned and based on the Isle of Man off the UK coast and is also subject to strict safeguards regarding player deposits and gaming regulations.

-By far, the UK poker sites are definitively the most advanced and progressive in the industry when it comes to official government licensing and regulation.
+By far the UK online poker industry is the most advanced and progressive when it comes to official government licensing and regulation.

-With that official government licensing and regulation comes another benefit – the ease of moving money on and off the site.
+With all of that official government licensing and regulation comes another benefit – the ease of moving money on and off the site.

 As it’s an officially licensed, regulated and taxed business, all of the normal channels for financial transactions are available to consumers as they would be for any other business.